 7 Ways to Help Save Monarch Butterflies

-While we may be unable to change the world the next morning, we can still do things every day to save the Monarch butterfly from extinction.
-Here are the most efficient ways where every person can participate and be the change:
+While we may be unable to change the world the next morning, we can still do things every day to save the Monarch butterfly.
+Seven efficient ways to save the Monarch butterfly from extinction:

 1. Creation of a Natural Monarch Milkweed Habitat